Non-Human Identity Orchestration: Managing Workload Identities at Scale

 credentials = read_response['data']['data']

-"NHI orchestration is not just a theoretical concept; it's a practical solution that addresses real-world security and operational challenges Source: Aaman Lamba LinkedIn Post."
+"NHI orchestration is not just a theoretical concept; it's a practical solution that addresses real-world security and operational challenges." - According to Aaman Lamba on LinkedIn.

-- RPA Security: Robotic Process Automationn require access to sensitive systems and data.
+• RPA Security: Robotic Process Automation (RPA) bots require access to sensitive systems and data.
 NHI orchestration ensures that these bots have the appropriate permissions and that their activities are closely monitored.
-According to a 2024 report, implementing NHI orchestration for RPA bots can reduce the risk of data breaches by up to 60% (Source: Automation Security Trends Report).
+Implementing NHI orchestration for RPA bots can reduce the risk of data breaches by up to 60% by providing granular permissions, activity monitoring, and secure credential management.
+According to a 2024 report, this reduction is significant (Source: Automation Security Trends Report).

 These examples illustrate how NHI orchestration can be applied across various industries and use cases to enhance security, improve efficiency, and ensure compliance.